What Happened to Elizabeth Holmes? Theranos Founder's Fall From Grace

 Currently, Holmes faces nine counts of wire fraud and two counts of conspiracy to commit wire fraud in a criminal case brought against her and Balwani by the U.S. Attorney’s Office of the Northern District of California.

-Jury selection in the trial against Holmes is scheduled to start on Aug.
-31. It was previously rescheduled due to her pregnancy and the COVID-19 pandemic.
+Jury selection in the trial against Holmes was scheduled to start on Aug.
+31, 2021.
+It was previously rescheduled due to her pregnancy and the COVID-19 pandemic.
+Holmes' sentencing date was pushed to Nov.
+18, 2022, and she was sentenced to 11.25 years in prison.

-In July, Holmes gave birth to a baby boy.
+In July 2021, Holmes gave birth to a baby boy.
 She and her husband Billy Evans, heir of the Evans Hotel Group, live in San Francisco.
+She is currently preganant with her second child.

-Holmes might use her mental health as a defense.
-She was reportedly romantically involved with business partner and co-defendant Balwani during her time at Theranos.
-Her defense attorneys say they plan to call on a clinical psychologist to testify about a “mental disease or defect” bearing on the issue of guilt, CNBC reports.
+In 2020, her defense attorneys claimed that they planned to call on a clinical psychologist to testify about a “mental disease or defect” bearing on the issue of guilt, CNBC reported.